Historic Wichita Tour

 In the heart of downtown, the Wichita-Sedgwick County Historical Museum is located in the original 1890 City Hall with its 170-foot tall clock tower.
 With four floors of special and long-term exhibits examining Wichita and Sedgwick County’s rich history and cultural heritage, the museum’s collection of 70,000 artifacts includes a Wichita-built 1916 Jones VI automobile, a full-scale Victorian home interior and many other exhibits embodying the area’s vibrant history from its settlement in the 1860s to today.

 The iconic 44-foot Keeper of the Plains steel sculpture pays tribute to the Native Americans who made the area their home before the arrival of settlers.
 Located at the confluence of the Big and Little Arkansas rivers, the Keeper Plaza features exhibits depicting the Plains Indians’ way of life.
-Access to the plaza area is by two bow-and-arrow-inspired cable-stay bridges or through the Mid-America All-Indian Center during the day.
-The center houses a museum, gallery of nations and a gift shop featuring artists’ work.
+Access to the plaza area is by two bow-and-arrow-inspired cable-stay bridges or through the Mid-America All-Indian Museum during the day.
+The museum houses a gallery of nations and a gift shop featuring artists’ work.
 They also host programs showcasing the heritage of the American Indian.

 The Keeper is majestic in any light but if possible see the 15-minute “Ring of Fire” at 9 p.m. (spring and summer) or 7 p.m. (fall and winter), weather permitting.